A topic from the subject of Biochemistry in Chemistry.

 Modeling and Simulation

 Modeling and simulation can be used to create mathematical models of cell signaling pathways.
-These models can be used to predict the behavior of signaling pathways under different conditions.
+These models can be used to predict the behavior of signaling pathways under different conditions and to test hypotheses about the interactions between different components.

 Applications